Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

  which can be set via `ProvisioningClientOptions.RetryPolicy`.
  - ProvisioningRegistrationSubstatus.ReprovisionedToInitalAssignment value added meaning the device has been reprovisioned to a previously assigned IoT hub.
  - `DeviceRegistrationResult` now has a method `TryGetPayload<T>(...)`.
  - `ProvisioningClientTransportSettings` and derived classes now have settable property `CertificateRevocationCheck`.
+For connections over AMQP, this check is used in conjunction with the property `RemoteCertificateValidationCallback` on `ProvisioningClientTransportSettings`.
+For connections over MQTT, this check is set directly on the TLS settings.

 #### API mapping